 (c) The Nonresident District will be accountable for meeting the requirements of the standards described in OAR chapter 581, division 22.

-(d) The Resident District holds the responsibility of ensuring a free, appropriate public education (FAPE) in the least restrictive environment (LRE) for students on an Individualized Education Program (IEP).
+(d) The Nonresident District will be accountable for ensuring a free, appropriate public education (FAPE) in the least restrictive environment (LRE) for students on an Individualized Education Program (IEP).

-(4) Modification to the original Interdistrict Transfer Agreement requires written consent by all parties (resident school district, nonresident school district, and parent/guardian or person in parental relationship).
+(4) Modification to the original Interdistrict Transfer Agreement requires written consent by the nonresident school district and parent/guardian or person in parental relationship.

-(5) The Interdistrict Transfer Agreement will only be in effect beginning with the effective date listed on the form.
-The resident and nonresident district policy must include an annual review of each approved interdistrict transfer agreement including an annual notification to parents/guardians or person in parental relationship of the children subject to the interdistrict transfer agreement.

-(6) The Interdistrict Transfer Agreement must contain the following data about the student whom is the subject of the transfer:

-(a) Legal Last Name;

-(b) Legal First Name;
+(5)(a) A district considering whether to admit a nonresident student through interdistrict transfer may only request the following information prior to admitting the student:

-(c) Legal Middle Name;
+(i) Legal Name;

-(d) Gender;

-(e) Date of Birth;
+(ii) Date of Birth;

-(f) Enrolled Grade;
+(iii) Enrolled Grade;

-(g) House Number/Street Address: (P.O.
-Box as determined by District Superintendent or Designee);

-(h) Apartment Complex;

-(i) Apartment Number;

-(j) City;

-(k) State;

-(l) Zip;

-(m) Resident School District;

-(n) Nonresident School District;

-(o) Effective Date of Transfer;

-(p) Primary Phone Number of Parent/Guardian/Person of Parental Relationship;
+(iv) Primary Phone Number of Parent/Guardian/Person of Parental Relationship;

-(q) Secondary Phone Number;

-(r) Parent/Guardian/Person of Parental Relationship Name;

-(s) Individualized Education Plan (IEP) for Special Education Services: If the student seeking transfer has an IEP in place, both the sending and receiving districts need to ensure required services are provided.

-(t) Interscholastic Organization participation: A transfer does not guarantee eligibility to participate in competitive activities/athletics at the receiving school.
-Competitive eligibility is determined by the organization’s rules.

-(u) Student suspension reason and when;

-(v) Student expulsion reason and when;

-(w) Reason for the transfer request;

-(x) Attendance records;

-(y) Certification of truth: Parent/guardian/Person of Parental Relationship to certify the above information is true;

-(z) Signature of Parent/Guardian/Person of Parental Relationship with date;
+(v) Primary Email of Parent/Guardian/Person of Parental Relationship;

-(aa) Final Action of Resident District with Approved or Denied; Reason for denial;

-(bb) Resident Superintendent/Designee Signature with date;

-(cc) Final Action of Nonresident District with Approved or Denied; Reason for denial;

-(dd) Nonresident Superintendent/Designee Signature with date.
+(vi) Information on any student expulsions within the last calendar year;

+(b) A district considering whether to admit a nonresident student through interdistrict transfer may not request information on the student’s race, religion, sex, sexual orientation, ethnicity, national origin, disability, health, whether a student has an individualized education program, the terms of an individualized education program, income level, residence, proficiency in the English language, athletic ability, or academic records.

-(7) The Oregon Department of Education (ODE) will provide a sample agreement form.
+(6) The Oregon Department of Education (ODE) will provide a sampleInterdistrict Transfer Agreement form.
 Resident school districts are responsible for developing their own written instructions.

-(8) An Interdistrict Transfer Agreement shall only be between districts within the state of Oregon.
+(7) An Interdistrict Transfer Agreement shall only be between districts within the state of Oregon.

-(9) Upon request by the nonresident district, a resident district shall release student records to the nonresident district.
+(8) Upon request by the nonresident district, a resident district shall release student records to the nonresident district.

+(9) Nothing in this rule prevents a district school board from exercising the authority granted to the district under ORS 339.127(9).

 Stat.
 Auth.: ORS 326.051 Stats.
 Implemented: ORS 339.133 Hist.: ODE 21-2008, f.
 8-28-08, cert. ef.
 8-29-08; ODE 1-2012, f.
 2-1-12, cert. ef.
 2-3-12